chaimpollak/BehavioralCloning/README.md

 (see svg in current directory)

-The layer's width is based off nvidia's model (1164 => 100 => 50 => 10).
+The layer's width is based off NVIDIA's model (1164 => 100 => 50 => 10).

 I used ELU based off of a paper I read from [commaai]( https://github.com/commaai/research/blob/master/train_steering_model.py) why they used ELU in their steering angle prediction and I added some dropouts, convnets and maxpooling via fine tuning over multiple iterations.

 The optimizer chosen for this model was the Adam optimizer.
-I played around with many different learning rates for the adam optimizer and concluded that the default learning rate (0.001) was the most suitable for this problem.
+I played around with many different learning rates for the Adam optimizer and concluded that the default learning rate (0.001) was the most suitable for this problem.

 My goal was to get the loss value of all datasets (train, validation, and test) below 0.025 and after 10 epoch's I finally got the desired output: